outtieTV/guides/2009scape/2009scape-configuration.md

 ```

 **Type:** String
-**Default:** `root` in the supplied configuration
+**Default:** `root`
-**Recommended:** Dedicated 2009Scape database account
+**Recommended:** A dedicated database user
-**Requires restart:** Yes
+**Restart required:** Yes

 ### Description

-Specifies the SQL account used by the server.
+Specifies the database username.

-The supplied default uses:
+The default configuration uses:

 ```ini
 database_username = "root"
 ```

+This is convenient for local development but is not ideal for a production server.

+### Recommended production approach

-For production, a dedicated account is preferable.
+Create a dedicated database account:

-For example:

 ```ini
 database_username = "2009scape"
 ```

-This limits the privileges available to the application.
+and grant that account only the permissions it requires.

 ---